Virus hot spots flare, hospitals tested as economies reopen

 “We are certainly still very much in a very busy phase of this surge,” Wright said.

-Maryland Gov. Larry Hogan has announced the first stage of reopening beginning Friday evening, but Prince George’s County Executive Angela Alsobrooks said a local order would extend through June 1.
+The first stage of reopening in Maryland begins Friday evening, but Prince George’s County Executive Angela Alsobrooks said a local order would extend through June 1.

 A hospital in Gallup, New Mexico, is on the front lines of a grinding outbreak on the Navajo Nation that recently prompted a 10-day lockdown with police setting up roadblocks to discourage non-emergency shopping.

-Medical workers last week staged a protest over inadequate staffing and to urge the CEO of Rehoboth McKinley Christian Hospital to resign.
-The departure last week of the hospital’s lung specialist has limited its ability to treat COVID-19 patients, as people with acute respiratory symptoms are transported to Albuquerque, some two hours away.
+Medical workers last week staged a protest over inadequate staffing after the departure last week of the lung specialist at Rehoboth McKinley Christian Hospital.
+So people with acute respiratory symptoms are being transported to Albuquerque, some two hours away.
 About 17 nurses were cut from the hospital’s workforce in March, at least 32 workers have tested positive for the virus and its intensive care unit is at capacity.

 “My staff is physically exhausted, emotionally exhausted and they are suffering from moral injury,” chief nursing officer Felicia Adams said.

-Meanwhile, in Washington, Rick Bright, a vaccine expert who alleges he was ousted from a high-level scientific post after warning the Trump administration to prepare for the pandemic, told a congressional panel that the U.S. lacks a plan to produce and fairly distribute a coronavirus vaccine when it becomes available.
+Meanwhile, in Washington, Rick Bright, a vaccine expert who alleges he was fired after warning the Trump administration to prepare for the pandemic, told a congressional panel the U.S. lacks a viable plan to produce and fairly distribute a coronavirus vaccine once it becomes available.

-Asked by lawmakers if Congress should be worried, Bright, who wore a protective mask while testifying, responded: “Absolutely.”
+When lawmakers asked if Congress should be worried, Bright, who wore a protective mask while testifying, responded: “Absolutely.”

 President Donald Trump dismissed Bright in a tweet Thursday as “a disgruntled employee.”
 The White House has launched what it calls “Operation Warp Speed” to produce, distribute and administer a vaccine once it becomes available.